jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 #### Survey-related maps

-Need to generate some simple maps before entry into the main Markdown reports.
-We do them here instead as they are very slow (up to a few hours) and need to be created only once:
+Need to generate some simple maps (mostly spatial splines -- multilevel B-splines via MBA::mba.surf() ) before entry into the main Markdown reports.
+We do them here instead as they are very slow and need to be created only once:

 ```r